HISTORY ALIVE AGAIN

 Creon: Then am I to rule for the many

 nit lessons and the text examine how ancient Greek theater taught Athenians to run a democracy, to be responsible citizens, and to consider and weigh conflicting points of view in the Assembly (useful skills today as well).
 At Orestes’ trial in Aeschylus’ The Eumenides, Athena tells the biased jurors “Here are two sides and only half the argument.”
 No one wants to attend to the Furies’ (Eumenides) version of justice, until the goddess of wisdom prods them to do so.

 Ancient Roman Unit with Lessons Linking History Across the Curriculum

 Julius Caesar, from Republic to Empire – History-Infused Lessons in Literature, Art and Science

-Macbeth and Scottish and English History and Culture, Plus FREE Lesson Plans
+Macbeth and Scottish and English History and Culture, Plus FREE and FEE Lesson Plans

 Macbeth – the History and Life Lessons in a Tragedy

 he wonderfully rich historical background in the Macbeth and the Dark Ages volume—colorful anecdotes & clear, conversational accounts of family ties, political motives, events, & phenomena—will definitely enhance students’ study of the play.
 The illustrations for the 14 short sections (one to three pages) of this volume are stunning: maps, production photos, beautiful reproductions of tapestries, and manuscript illuminations. —THE COLLEGE BOARD

 The Lion in Winter – Battles of Wits Between Royals